dechnology/health-statistic/descriptions/api.md

 ### User Registration - `/register` [**POST**]

+While the initial questionnaire may have 30 questions, some answers are part of the user data like "birth_year", "gender", and so on.
+Therefore, we will use some of the data as inputs to create the user while other questions are combined and treated like a questionnaire called "registration questionnaire".

-The user registration needs two things: user data and the questionnaire data.
+Hence, the user registration needs two things: user data and the response to the registration questionnaire.
 A user can only be register using this endpoint.
 Note that the ID field needs to be provided and it needs to match the Auth0 ID.
 This endpoint does 4 things in order: create a new user, respond to the registration questionnaire, assign one MyCard to this user, and send a notification via FCM.

 ---